Darryl Ingram

-Darryl Ingram (born May 2, 1966) is a former American football tight end who played in the National Football League.
+Darryl Ingram (born May 2, 1966) is an American former professional football tight end who played in the National Football League (NFL).

 Biography

-Ingram was born on May 2, 1966 in Lubbock, Texas.
+Ingram was born on May 2, 1966, in Lubbock, Texas.

 Career

 He played for William S. Hart High School in Newhall, California.

 He played at the collegiate level at the University of California, Berkeley.

-Ingram was drafted by the Minnesota Vikings in the fourth round of the 1989 NFL Draft and spent his first season with the team.
+Ingram was selected 108th overall by the Minnesota Vikings in the fourth round of the 1989 NFL draft and spent his first season with the team.
 After a year away from the NFL, he spent the 1991 NFL season with the Cleveland Browns and the next two with the Green Bay Packers.